typestack/routing-controllers/README.md

    `npm install -D @types/express @types/body-parser @types/multer`

    **b.
-If you want to use routing-controllers with _koa 2_, then install it and all required dependencies:**
+If you want to use routing-controllers-extended with _koa 2_, then install it and all required dependencies:**

    `npm install koa koa-router koa-bodyparser koa-multer`